New World Treasures

 | Shield

-with all lions and castles at least partially visible.
-The shield
+with all lions and castles visible to varying degrees.

 |